Cross-Validation with Antithetic Gaussian Randomization

 \section{Introduction}

-Estimating prediction error is a fundamental task in statistics and machine learning, essential for assessing how well a model generalizes to unseen data, selecting tuning parameters during estimation, and comparing different models.
+Estimating prediction error is a fundamental task in statistics and machine learning, employed to evaluate generalization ability, select tuning parameters, and compare competing models.
 Cross-validation is one of the most widely used tools for this purpose.
-In its standard form, the data is partitioned into independent subsamples or ``folds'' and prediction error is obtained by averaging the empirical errors from the test folds.
-The popularity of cross-validation is easy to understand---it is versatile and applies to a wide range of loss functions and data types, due to its assumption-light nature.
+In its most standard form, cross-validation partitions the data into independent subsamples or ``folds,'' and prediction error is estimated by averaging the empirical errors from the test folds.
+The popularity of cross-validation is easy to understand: it is assumption-light and versatile, accommodating a wide range of loss functions and data types.

-The standard form of cross-validation is, however, not suitable for all types of data, especially when the assumptions of independent and identically distributed observations are not satisfied.
-For example, in regression settings with influential observations, a subset of samples may fail to adequately represent the full dataset.
-When dealing with categorical response variables or covariates, sample splitting may lead to imbalanced folds, potentially omitting rare categories from some folds entirely.
-For time series or spatially correlated data, splitting the data can disrupt the inherent temporal or spatial structure.
+Standard cross-validation, however, is not suitable for all types of data, especially when i.i.d. assumptions are violated or when the sample size is too small to form representative folds.
+Many examples of such data arise across different domains.
+In time series or spatially correlated data, splitting the sample space into train--test folds can disrupt inherent dependence structure.
+In regression settings with influential observations, folds that exclude these points may fail to adequately represent the full data.
+With categorical variables, sample splitting may yield imbalanced folds or omit rare categories entirely.